How long would you give yourself to be successful?

 BUT they WORK.

 Ignore the marketing aimed at separating you from your money.
 Look for the actual value.

 What education do you need for what you want to do?
 Is there a paid internship?
 I have found that I learn faster when I am dropped into the fire and have to produce.
-I've also found that what you one in their profession is not necessarily what they learned in school.
+I’ve also found that what you do in your profession is not necessarily what you learn in school.